Rex Heuermann's house

 This shape provided investigators with a vital hint about the make and model of the vehicle.

-After searching the vehicle database, they narrowed in on Heuermann, who fit the physical description of the suspect.
+After searching the vehicle database, they narrowed in on Heuermann, who drove a similar truck and fit the physical description of the suspect.

 A number of news websites have published photographs of the police seizing a black Chevrolet Avalanche from Heuermann's residence in Massapequa Park.
 However, this appears to be a newer vehicle that is unrelated to Costello's disappearance.